scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 and those units are then often be labeled by a human annotator.
 The first family of neural network models reduces this segmenting task to a frame classification problem :cite:`graves_framewise_2005, graves_supervised_2012`.
-That is, these models classify every frame in audio or time bin in a spectrogram.
+That is, these models classify a time series of *frames*, like the columns in a spectrogram.
-Sequences of units are received from this series of predictions for each time step in a post-hoc manner.
+Sequences of units are recovered from this series of predictions for each time step in a post-hoc manner.
 Essentially, the post-processing finds the start and stop times of each continuous run of a single label.
 Multiple architectures have been developed for this frame classification approach, including :cite:`koumura_automatic_2016-1`, :cite:`cohenAutomatedAnnotationBirdsong2022`,